AlexB52/retest/README.md

     $ gem install retest

 ## Usage
-### Refactoring

-Launch `retest` in your terminal after accessing your ruby repository.
+Retest is used in your terminal after accessing your ruby project folder.

+### For Refactoring

+#### 1. Run a hardcoded command

+This the most simple usage of retest: running the same command over and over after each file update.

+    $ retest 'bundle exec rspec spec/features/posts_spec.rb'

+In this example, the feature spec `spec/features/posts_spec.rb` will be tested after any ruby file is updated.

+#### 2. Run a dynamic command

-You can pass the test command surrounded by quotes and use the placeholder `<test>` to tell `retest` where to put test file in your command.
+You can use the placeholder `<test>` to tell the gem where to put the test file path in your command.

 Example:

-    $ retest 'bundle exec rspec <test>'
+    $ retest 'bin/rails test <test>'

 When a file is changed, the gem will find its matching test and run the test command with it.
+If `app/models/post.rb` is changed then retest will run `bin/rails test test/models/post_test.rb`

+#### 3. Run a dynamic command with shortcuts

 Few shortcut flags exist to avoid writing the full test command.